skonafid/DBZTenkaichi4_by_skonafid/README.md

 > [!TIP]
 > Always use 100% Save to avoid problems and see all characters.
-> Menus like Book info not complete. story not touched. only VS!

 ---------------------------------------------------------------------------------

 > [!WARNING]
 > Game is still in development
->
+>> Menus like Book info not complete.  story not touched. only VS!

 ⇩⇩⇩⇩ Download ⇩⇩⇩⇩⇩